RoyLevy24/PyAlarmClock/README.md

 # PyAlarmClock

-Welcome to PyAlarmClock<br><br>This is a python based alarm clock that uses face and speech recognition in order to turn of alarms.
+Welcome to PyAlarmClock<br><br>This is a python based alarm clock that uses face and speech recognition in order to turn off alarms.

 ### Installation
 ---